stemey/baucis-example/README.md

 ### Installation

-    install [mongodb] and run it on the standard port on localhost git clone https://github.com/stemey/mongoose-administration-example.git
+Have [mongodb] installed and running on the standard port on localhost

+    git clone https://github.com/stemey/mongoose-administration-example.git
     cd mongoose-admin-example
     npm install